 Term Meaning Typical Use

-Task tuning Adjusts output by task or zone Visual optimization
+Task tuning Adjusts output by task or zone Right-sizing light to use

 Measurable Energy Savings from Output Capping

-High-end trim delivers persistent savings because it affects every operating hour, unlike occupancy sensors that rely on vacancy.
+High-end trim delivers persistent savings because it affects every operating hour, unlike occupancy sensors that depend on vacancy patterns.

 Trim Level Annual Energy Savings Occupant Perception